-You remember learning about the Glorious Revolution in history class right?
+You remember learning about the Glorious Revolution in history class, right?
 Us neither.
-Don’t worry, it’s not a blind spot in your education — but it is how the Dutch refer to William of Orange’s ascension to the English throne.
+Don’t worry; it’s not a blind spot in your education — it’s just how the Dutch refer to William of Orange’s ascension to the English throne.

-They say that history is written by the victors, but it’s a bit hard to tell exactly who the victors were in this series of events.
-The Dutch paint the victor as William of Orange who conquered England, Ireland, and Scotland when he and Mary II became British monarchs in 1689.
+The Dutch portray the victor of the Glorious Revolution as William of Orange, who conquered England, Ireland, and Scotland when he and Mary II became British monarchs in 1689.

 Of course, if you come from anywhere else in the world, you’re probably told a very different story — that this was an English-based coup with help from Dutch royalty. 😱

 But who’s got right in their history books?
-Turns out there isn’t a simple answer to this question.
+It turns out there isn’t a simple answer to this question.
 Strap in, and let’s unpack this tale of deceit.

 So what the hell was going on in England that allowed for Dutch intervention?
 Well, it all comes back to everyone’s favourite topic: religion.